You're a student. Can you get a credit card? Do you need a co-signer? Do you need a job?

 Myth 4: Credit card companies can't target students anymore

-The Credit CARD Act prohibits credit card issuers from marketing on college campuses, at college-sponsored events, and within a certain distance from these places, but only when giving students promotional items, like T-shirts, for filling out applications for student credit card offers.
+The Credit CARD Act prohibited credit card issuers from marketing on college campuses, at college-sponsored events, and within a certain distance from these places, but only when giving students promotional items, like T-shirts, for filling out applications.

 - Tempting students with swag in locations just beyond the restricted areas.